sc8696/sublime-css-auto-comments/README.md

 Using automatic styleguide generation like DSS or KSS is all well and good, but typing those comments is a pain!

 This sublime plugin will try and figure out all that stuff for you and comment whatever CSS blocks you want.

 <h2>How?</h2>
 Just type <code>///</code> followed by <kbd>tab</kbd> directly above the CSS section you want commenting and boom!
 Done.<br/>
-It will also check the rest of your CSS file for related states or attributes and add them as states in the comments too
+It will also check the rest of your CSS/SCSS/LESS file for related states or attributes and add them as states in the comments too, plus it will give a guess at a suggested markup.

 <h3>Example</h3>